microsoft/fhir-loader/docs/testing.md

 ## What to focus on

 We remain diligently focused on security and performance.
-As we introduce new features, there may be times where changes may impact functionality and / or performance."
+As we introduce new features, there may be times where changes may impact functionality and / or performance.
 The tests below are focused on functionality, please see the [performance](./performance.md) for questions on performance.

 ## What if I find an issue?